Electrical Engineering (EE)

 EE 4374.
 Introduction to Wireless Communication.

-Principles, practice, and system overview of mobile systems.
-Modulation, demodulation, coding, encoding, and multiple access techniques.
+This course covers the principles, practice, and system overview of mobile systems.
+Topics include modulation, demodulation, coding, encoding, and multiple access techniques.
 Prerequisites: EE 4370 with a grade of "C" or better.

 Course Attribute(s): Dif Tui- Science & Engineering|Lab Required